Scottsville and LeRoy Railroad: Operation

 The railroad was a success for several years.
 It carried flour from the mills at Caledonia, Mumford, Wheatland Center, and Garbutt to Scottsville.
 Here the cargo was transferred to the boats in Oatka Creek, behind the mills.
 The boats then passed through the creek to the Scottsville-Genesee River Canal and then into the river.

-James R. Clark of Caledonia was an enthusiastic supporter of the rail road.
-So confident was he that it would be continued to LeRoy that he named his tavern (now the home of Mrs. F. F. Keith) the Railroad House.
+James R. Clark of Caledonia was an enthusiastic supporter of the railroad.
+With confidence that it would be continued to LeRoy that he named his tavern (now the home of Mrs. F. F. Keith) the Railroad House.
 A year after the railroad's completion, Clark approached William Garbutt, who was president at the time, with a proposition to take over the railroad.
 Garbutt laid the petition before the board at its next meeting in Mumford, and Clark was given a lease of the road and rolling stock for a term of years.

 The building of the railroad, from Scottsville to Caledonia, would not alone have solved their transportation problem.
 The other half of the problem was to be able to load the boats at Scottsville and to navigate them to the river, and thence to Rochester and the Erie Canal.

 The success of the Scottsville-LeRoy Railroad was of short duration.
 As long as it operated in conjunction with the Scottsville-Genesee River Canal it was a success; the railroad cars could then be unloaded in the "millyard," and the products transferred to the canal boats in the creek back of the mills.
 But with the completion of the Genesee Valley Canal in 1840, that section of Oatka Creek between the feeder gates and the flour mills, which was a part of the old Scottsville-Genesee River Canal, became obsolete and could no longer be used by canal boats.
 It became necessary to build new warehouses along the bank of the Genesee Valley Canal and on "the island."
 The island was that triangular shaped piece of land enclosed by the Genesee Valley Canal, the feeder, and Oatka Creek.
 The Scottsville-LeRoy Railroad could not be extended to the new warehouses on "the island" because the grade from Rochester Street down to the warehouses was too steep.
 The cost of trucking the goods from the end of the railroad line in the "millyard" to the boats or warehouses on the canal was too costly.

 A letter written by James R. Clark states that it was expensive to purchase horses, equipment, and harness.
 After loading eighty barrels of flour on four freight cars, the load caused the sharp flanges on the wheels to cut the wooden rails and the cars would be derailed.
 It would then require half a day to get the cars back on the tracks.
 The various difficulties forced the Scottsville-LeRoy Railroad to cease operation soon after 1840.